Google to pay $700 million in case over whether its app store is an illegal monopoly

 While states announced a settlement with Google back in September, the details were unknown until the company publicly revealed the terms of the agreement on Monday.

-In the suit that prompted the settlement, filed back in July, more than 30 states accused Google of operating its app store like an illegal monopoly by suppressing competition and overcharging consumers for subscriptions to mobile apps, and other purchases within Google's app store.
+In the suit that prompted the settlement, filed back in July 2021, more than 30 states accused Google of operating its app store like an illegal monopoly by suppressing competition and overcharging consumers for subscriptions to mobile apps, and other purchases within Google's app store.
+Eventually, though, every U.S. state joined the legal action.

 Google will contribute $630 million into a settlement fund for consumers and $70 million will be provided to the dozens of states that brought the legal action against the tech behemoth.